corda/corda-runtime-os/applications/http-rpc-gateway/README.md

 `docker build -t http-rpc-gw .`

 Running  Docker container:\
+`docker run --name http-rpc-gw -d -p 8888:8888 http-rpc-gw`

+Swagger UI can now be accessed using [local URL](https://localhost:8888/api/v1/swagger).

+If you need to debug or indeed pass any Java option to a JVM that will be started inside container, there is an environment variable for that: `JAVA_ARGS`.
+To enable remote debugging container should be run as follows:

-`docker run --name http-rpc-gw -d -P http-rpc-gw`
+`docker run --name http-rpc-gw -d -p 8888:8888 -e JAVA_ARGS=-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:5005 -p 5005:5005 http-rpc-gw`

-A random vacant local port will be mapped on port `8888` exposed within container.
-To establish which port is that run:\
-`docker ps -f name=http-rpc-gw`
+__NOTE:__ `-p 5005:5005` which forwards internal container debug port to a local port such that remote debugger could be attached.